Separate Speakers#

 Speaker diarization is enabled by setting either the enable_global_speaker_diarization or the enable_streaming_speaker_diarization TranscriptionConfig field to true.
 If low-latency results are not needed, it is recommended to use global speaker dirarization in order to achieve higher accuracy.
 Note that the accuracy of speech recognition is not affected by enabling speaker diarization.

-When speaker diarization is enabled, a valid speaker number (>=1) will be assigned to words in the Word.speaker field.
+When speaker diarization is enabled, a valid speaker number (>=1) will be assigned to tokens in the Word.speaker field.

-With streaming speaker diarization, speaker recognition has a slightly greater latency than speech recognition itself; a non-final word might be first returned as non-final with speaker number 0 and a short time later returned with a valid speaker number.
+With streaming speaker diarization, speaker recognition has a slightly greater latency than speech recognition itself; a non-final token might be first returned as non-final with speaker number 0 and a short time later returned with a valid speaker number.

 Number of Speakers#